top of page

 Listen to the podcast HERE

 Last May I did a series on my Instagram stories about my daily habits.
 I also wrote a blog about it HERE.
 Since there are 31 days in May, there were 31 habits.
-I am going to break down my top 5 and WHY they help me make the most of each day.
+I am going to break down my Top 5 Daily Habits and WHY they help me make the most of each day.

 1. Make the bed.
 We've all heard this one.
 There is even a book with this title.
 It is a game changer for me for a few reasons.
 When you make your bed first thing, you are setting up your brain to accomplish tasks.
 You subconciously check off something in your head and without even realizing it, you are motivated to continue getting things done.
 When we were first married and my son was little, I was in the habit of making the bed everyday.
 But then, in the last house we lived in I got out of the habit.
 Our bedroom was upstairs so once I left in the morning, I wasn't back through the room again until that evening.
 For some reason, I told myself that there was no reason to make the bed.
 What's funny is that this was a stressful time in my life for a multitude of reasons and neglecting this one task was making it worse.
 When we moved a few years ago, I got back in the habit of making the bed.
 I was working from home now and I was in and out of the bedroom throughout the day.
 I realized by making the bed with the pretty pillows and linens that I was creating my sleep sanctuary.
 An inviting place that I would want to retreat to each evening.
 I realized what a disservice I had done to myself in the last house.
 By not making the bed, I was avoiding the bedroom each evening therefore I wasn't having quiet reading time each night and I was actually procrastinating going to bed.
 Yes, making the bed can have that big of an effect on your mindset!
 It only takes a minute.